Flora of Cantabria: Beech forests

 Beech groves (Fagus sylvatica) are the best preserved forest ecosystem in Cantabria.
-They develop preferably between 800 and 1600 meters of altitude, in areas of frequent fog and high rainfall.
+They develop between 800 and 1600 meters of altitude, in areas of frequent fog and high rainfall.
 In Cantabria there are three types of beech forests, depending on the characteristics of the soil on which they grow.

-On the one hand, there are the oligotrophic beech forests that settle on acid soils, in which the mature stage corresponds to a dense forest of beech (Fagus sylvatica) that becomes practically exclusive, with a herbaceous understory where the most acidophilic species such as Deschampia flexuosa, blueberry (Vaccinium myrtillus), Luzula sylvatica subs. henriquesii, etc., develop.
+The most abundant are the oligotrophic beech forests that settle on acid soils, in which the mature stage corresponds to a dense forest of beech (Fagus sylvatica) that becomes practically exclusive, with a herbaceous understory where the most acidophilic species such as Deschampia flexuosa, blueberry (Vaccinium myrtillus), Luzula sylvatica subs. henriquesii, etc., develop.

 Beech forest in the foothills of the Piedrasluengas pass (Pesaguero).

-In second place, in terms of their abundance, there are the umbrophilous and basophilous beech forests, that is, beech forests in areas with a strong presence of water but on limestone soils.
+The next most abundant are the ombrophilous and basophilous beech forests - beech forests in areas with lots of water but limestone soils.
 These beech forests are especially abundant in the large limestone massifs of the easternmost sector of the autonomous community.

-Finally, the scarcer beech forests, located on limestone soils but on steep slopes and more sunny orientations, are the so-called erophilous beech forests, located at the limits of the distribution of this species, in the south of the region.
+Finally, the scarcer beech forests, located on limestone soils but on steep slopes and more sunny orientations, are the xerophilous beech forests, located at the limits of the distribution of this species, in the south of the region.

-Beech groves are forests where the dominant species leave very few opportunities for other tree species and generally lack the shrub layer itself.
+Beech groves are forests where the dominant species leave very few opportunities for other tree species and generally lack the shrub layer.
 The herbaceous stratum is homogeneous and poorly developed, due to the scarce amount of light that reaches this level.
-Among the most significant species are the wild garlic (Allium ursinum) or the orchid Neottia nidos-avis.
+Among the most significant species are wild garlic (Allium ursinum) and orchid Neottia nidos-avis.

-The largest beech forests in Cantabria are located in Campoo, the headwaters of the Nansa and Saja rivers and, above all, in Liébana, especially those between Pido and Cosgaya (Camaleño) or those that descend from Peña Sagra and Piedrasluengas towards Liébana in Pesaguero.
+The largest beech forests in Cantabria are located in Campoo, the headwaters of the Nansa and Saja rivers and, above all, in Liébana, especially between Pido and Cosgaya (Camaleño) and descending from Peña Sagra and Piedrasluengas towards Liébana in Pesaguero.
 However, there are isolated and smaller beech forests in the rest of the region, at the headwaters of the Besaya, Pas, Miera or Asón rivers.